 What Web browser should I use?

 You need a Web browser that can handle forms, tables, and preferably Cascading Style Sheets (CSS).
-We recommend the current versions of either Microsoft Internet Explorer or Mozilla Firefox.
+We recommend the current versions of Internet Explorer, Mozilla Firefox or Google Chrome.

 Is security a problem if I use a public workstation?

 Yes.
 Web browsers cache information and create a history file on the local workstation.
 This allows a subsequent user of the workstation to access the system under your name using the browser's Back button to recall a page from the cache, or by finding a page with your personal information in the browser's history file.
 If you are concerned about the security of your interlibrary loan requests, you can take the following steps:

 - Access ILLiad only from your personal computer or an otherwise secure workstation, or...

 - Access ILLiad from a public workstation in Kelvin Smith Library or in other CASE campus library locations.
 These computers are supervised by the library staff.

 - When using a public access workstation:

 - Delete from the history file those pages that contain your personal information.